Basics of building history research

 Local sources in print

-The local library should have town, parish or country histories, which can be tracked down through bibliographies of local history.
-Some useful information on the place can be found online through A Vision of Britain, Scotland's Places or Ask About Ireland.
+The local library should have town, parish or county histories, which can be tracked down through bibliographies of local history.
+These should tell you which local authority the building came under.
+This is crucial preparation for the search for records.
+For example a building now within a city may have come under a parish authority at the time of building and so appear in rate books or on the tithe map for that parish.
+Some useful information on the place of building can be found online through A Vision of Britain, Scotland's Places or Ask About Ireland.

 Local newspapers often carried advertisements for property for sale or to let, but this wealth of material is inaccessible unless there is an index.
 See local libraries for details of some newspaper indexes and archives, particularly those online.